-Editor’s Note: The application period is now closed.
-Semi-finalists will be notified in September.
-Winners will be announced in December.
+Editor’s Update: The application period is now closed.
+We announced the 2021 winners in December.

 The Story Exchange, an award-winning nonprofit media organization dedicated to elevating women’s voices, is celebrating its 10th anniversary by launching the annual Women In Science Incentive Prize.

 The cash prize will support U.S.-based women working to find innovative, science-based solutions in the area of climate change mitigation and adaptation.
 This year, the focus is on women leading efforts in water.
 A total of 5 recipients will be awarded $5,000 each and potential media coverage via The Story Exchange, which produces videos, articles and podcasts for entrepreneurial women.
 Finalists will be selected by a panel of judges following a rigorous scientific review and based on an assessment by The Story Exchange editors.

 “The barriers faced by women in STEM have been well-documented,” said Sue Williams, Executive Director of The Story Exchange.
 “With this prize, The Story Exchange aims to support early career women who have faced these challenges and are pursuing innovative work, despite these hurdles.”

 The U.S. is facing a growing water emergency – pollution, global warming, storms, droughts and decaying infrastructure are all colliding to make it more urgent than ever to address the threats to our water resources through innovative science and technology.

 Eligible candidates for the Women In Science Incentive Prize will be scientists with advanced degrees in the fields of physics, chemistry, engineering, biology, environmental science or closely related fields; or entrepreneurs with advanced degrees who are creating science-based products and technology to help mitigate/reduce the impact of climate change.

 Successful applicants will be addressing the water crisis through one of the following areas:

 - monitoring use – quantity and/or quality; impact of contaminants and pollution